JetBrains/kotlin/LIBRARIES.md

 ## Library search sequence

-When given `-library foo` flag, the compiler searches the `foo`  library in the following order:
+When given a `-library foo` flag, the compiler searches the `foo` library in the following order:

     * Current compilation directory or an absolute path.